Bath Abbey

 The Abbey Church of Saint Peter and Saint Paul, commonly known as Bath Abbey, is a parish church of the Church of England and former Benedictine monastery in Bath, Somerset, England.
 Founded in the 7th century, it was reorganised in the 10th century and rebuilt in the 12th and 16th centuries; major restoration work was carried out by Sir George Gilbert Scott in the 1860s.
-It is one of the largest examples of Perpendicular Gothic architecture in the West Country.
+It is one of the most significant examples of Perpendicular Gothic architecture in the West Country.
 The medieval abbey church served as a sometime cathedral of a bishop.
 After long contention between churchmen in Bath and Wells the seat of the Diocese of Bath and Wells was later consolidated at Wells Cathedral.
 The Benedictine community was dissolved in 1539 during the Dissolution of the Monasteries.

-The church architecture is cruciform in plan and can seat up to 1,200 patrons.
+The church architecture is cruciform in plan and can seat up to 1,200 people.
 An active place of worship, it also hosts civic ceremonies, concerts and lectures.
-There is a heritage museum in the cellars.
+There is a museum in the cellars.

 The abbey is a Grade I listed building, particularly noted for its fan vaulting.
 It contains war memorials for the local population and monuments to several notable people, in the form of wall and floor plaques and commemorative stained glass.
 The church has two organs and a peal of ten bells.
 The west front includes sculptures of angels climbing to heaven on two stone ladders, representing Jacob's Ladder.